ibm-cloud-docs/vpc/bare_metal_server_metadata_configure.md

 #### Enable or disable the metadata service when you create a bare metal server by using the CLI
 {: #metadata-enable-on-bare-metal-server-cli-bare-metal}

-Run the `ibmcloud bare-metal-server-create` command and set the `metadata-service` property to `true`.
+Run the `ibmcloud is bare-metal-server-create` command and set the `--metadata-service` option to `true`.
 The metadata service is disabled by default.
 In the response, you see `Metadata service enabled` set to `true`.

 ```json
 ibmcloud is bare-metal-server-create test-bare-metal-server-1 7002c1cd-9b0b-43ee-8112-5124dedbe84b us-south-1  bx2-2x8  0711-08206578-d749-49ea-86c9-1014622d1c6f --image-id 9f0050d0-636b-4fe6-82ea-931664fd9d91 --metadata-service true